 However, as tenants who rent through a private landlord rarely go into arrears, most landlords will not have experience with making applications.
 In these circumstances, the important thing is that the affected household gets the right information so they can progress any applications as fast as they possible.

 Landlords can help by signposting their tenants to useful advice services such as the government’s universal credit, or employment support allowance website as well as the government’s self employment help scheme website if they are self employed.

 If you’re a landlord and are worried about reducing the rent you charge, it is important that there is also help available to you, for example, you can ask your bank for a mortgage holiday.
 We’ve detailed what the Financial Conduct Authority have done to support homeowners here

-Not every household will need assistance budgeting, but in any situation where somebody has their income reduced, the best advice is to consider as early as possible what changes should be made to their budget, Angel Advance gas produced a basic budget planner for you to use here.
+Not every household will need assistance budgeting, but in any situation where somebody has their income reduced, the best advice is to consider as early as possible what changes should be made to their budget.
 Budgeting will allow you to see what non-essential spending can be cut back.
 Bills such as utilities, council tax and rent should be paid as a priority, as failing to pay these may lead to serious consequences.
 Knowing how much someone spends will mean that tenants and landlords will be able to manage rent arrears more successfully.
 Many landlords and tenants alike already do this and will be familiar with the process for creating a budget and, although planning a budget can be time consuming and will require accurate records of spending, it will be worth it.
 Not only will it help reduce the stress of debt, but it can form the basis for a reasonable repayment plan once the tenant’s finances are back to normal, allowing them to free themselves from debt earlier.